deagosb/MAS/README.md

 ### About the project
 ### [Follow Me on Twitter for Updates](https://twitter.com/intent/follow?screen_name=deagosb&tw_p=followbutton)

-This project attempts to demonstrate the use of some SOLID principles and design based on best practices.
+This project attempts to demonstrate the use of some [SOLID Principles](https://medium.com/backticks-tildes/the-s-o-l-i-d-principles-in-pictures-b34ce2f1e898) and design based on best practices.
-Also, the code was builded using some design patterns like Factory Method and Repository.
+Also, the code was builded using some design patterns like [Factory Method](https://code-maze.com/factory-method/) and [Repository](https://code-maze.com/net-core-web-development-part4/).
 The Unit Test was builded using [XUnit](https://xunit.github.io/)